Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 # AWS Associate Solutions Architect Notes
-These are the notes I have prepared while doing the online course for `AWS Associate Solutions Architect` on Udemy(2015-2017)
+These are the notes I have prepared while doing the online course for `AWS Associate Solutions Architect`

-The course is taught by [Ryan Kroonenburg](https://www.udemy.com/user/ryankroonenburg/).
+One of the course is taught by [Ryan Kroonenburg](https://www.udemy.com/user/ryankroonenburg/), and the one that I am biased towards and is much better than the Acloud one is [this](https://www.udemy.com/aws-certified-solutions-architect-associate-exam/) taught by Eissa.

 # What do I need for this course:
 - AWS account Free tier